 We will further links to literature reviews, bibliographies and other resources as the research progresses.

 The UEP project team thanks everyone who contributed presentations, thoughts and scholarship to this conference.
 Thank you!
-Understanding everyday participation: Re-locating culture, value and inequality 11-12 June, 2018 Friends’ Meeting House, Manchester Confirmed keynote speakers: Professor Omar Lizardo (University of Notre Dame) and Professor Kate Oakley … Continue reading
+Understanding everyday participation: Re-locating culture, value and inequality 11-12 June, 2018 Friends’ Meeting House, Manchester Confirmed keynote speakers: Professor Omar Lizardo (University of … Continue reading

 Public parks have provided generations of urban dwellers with havens from the noise and pollution of their towns and cities.
 They are places where people participate in family life, friendship, sports and exercise, nature watching and private contemplation.
 Read UEP’s … Continue reading

 BSA 2017 Understanding Everyday Participation (UEP) project at the British Sociological Association annual conference April 2017

 The Understanding Everyday Participation project (UEP) and The Whitworth hosted a workshop on March 22, 2017.
 The event Valuing Parks and their Communities, centred on the values and practices of community engagement in public parks.

 We are delighted to announce the publication of Understanding Everyday Participation’s second special issue of Cultural Trends.
 This issue focuses on the situated nature and territorial dynamics of participation.
 It contains

 This summary of Susan Oman’s recent chapter, ‘Measuring National Well-being: What Matters to You?
 What Matters to Whom?‘ outlines the importance of in-depth enquiries into the methodological aspects of metrics and what they might tell us about culture.

 The Doing Research on Participation conference hosted dozens of papers from across the UK, Europe and further afield.
 Below are slides and audio from each UEP presentation.